Skip to main content

 National Forest Foundation:

-Wood for Life Program provides firewood from high-risk fire-sheds in national forests in Wyoming and Colorado to tribes including Eastern Shoshone, Northern Arapahoe, Navajo Nation, and Ute Mountain Ute Tribes.
-It is estimated that 500 loads of firewood would be provided to tribes.
+Wood for Life Program provides firewood from high-risk fire-sheds in national forests in Wyoming and Colorado to tribes, including the Eastern Shoshone, Northern Arapahoe, Navajo Nation, and Ute Mountain Ute Tribes.
+An estimated 500 loads of firewood will be provided to tribes.

 $100,000